Why Home Insurance Matters

 Your home is likely the single largest investment you'll ever make.
 Home insurance protects that investment against unexpected events — fire, storm damage, theft, liability, and more.
-In Georgia, where severe weather events including tornadoes, hailstorms, hurricanes, and flooding are genuine risks, having the right coverage isn't optional — it's essential.
+Whether you live in a region prone to hurricanes, tornadoes, wildfires, winter storms, or earthquakes, having the right coverage isn't optional — it's essential.

 Beyond protecting your structure, homeowners insurance covers your personal belongings, provides liability coverage, and pays for temporary housing if your home becomes uninhabitable after a covered loss.
 And despite what many people think, quality coverage is often surprisingly affordable.